 We also saw “baby” natural bridge.
 The big one fell down so we were advised not to walk on it, and to enjoy it from afar.
 We accepted this non-challenge.
 It was pouring down rain at this point, but I think it just made the whole experience even more exciting!

 We also made our way to California Lighthouse.
 Since we are from California, we felt a kinship to the lighthouse until we learned that it was named after a shipwrecked boat called California and was constructed to hopefully prevent other shipwrecks many moons ago.
 We would have loved to have climbed to the top, but there wasn’t enough time.
 That’s okay, it just means we need to come back again soon!

 We took ALL THE SELFIES!
-I mean we were selfie taking machines.
-There are very few pictures of us together since the kids joined out family almost 17 years ago, so we set off to change that.
+I mean, we were selfie-taking machines.
+There are very few pictures of us together since the kids joined our family almost 17 years ago, so we set off to change that.
 We were very successful.
 I have no idea when the next time we will be alone like this, so we documented each and every moment.
 It was awesome!

 This was our view during our late lunch/early dinner!
 So amazing!

-We grabbed some coffee later and called it a day with yet another storm rolling through and yet another beautiful view!
+We grabbed some coffee later and called it a day with yet another storm rolling through and this beautiful view!

 We woke up to slightly bluer skies, and we set off on foot to explore the area more.
 We only had a few hours before we had to leave for the airport, so we didn’t waste any time!